 - Participants are permitted to submit only one poem.
 Multiple entries will not be accepted.

-- The competition is open to all residents of Greater London and the Home Counties.
+- The competition is open to UK residents ONLY.

 Poems will be judged on:

 - Depth, clarity and creativity of thoughts and ideas